02 Aug 2023 How Come the Consul Said My Child “Aged Out”?

 Dear Atty.
 Gurfinkel:

 My sister petitioned me back in 2002, when my child was still a baby.
 Recently, the priority date became current.
 We paid all the fees and submitted all the forms on behalf of my family, including my child, who is now over 21.

 At the interview, the consul approved my husband’s and my visas but said my child cannot be included because he “aged out.”
 If he was only a baby when the petition was filed, how could he have aged out?
 Is there hope under the Child Status Protection Act (CSPA)?

 Very truly yours,

-The Child Status Protection Act (CSPA) can sometimes provide relief for children who aged out.
+CSPA can sometimes provide relief for children who have aged out.
 But it is very complex and can be confusing in terms of determining eligibility.

 - For immediate relatives, eligibility is determined as of the date the petition was filed.
 If the petition was filed before the child’s 21st birthday, the child could benefit from the CSPA, provided they don’t get married.

 In your case, your sister petitioned you.
-It was not a case of a U.S. citizen parent petitioning his or her child as an immediate relative.
 Therefore, the child’s age on the date the petition was filed is not determinative for CSPA eligibility.
-Instead, how old was the child when the priority date finally became current, and then you must perform a mathematical computation, to determine if their CSPA age is still under 21.
+Instead, how old was the child when the priority date finally became current?
+Then you must perform a mathematical computation, to determine if their CSPA age is still under 21.

 Four offices to serve you: